k0retux/fuddly/docs/source/evolutionary_fuzzing.rst

 As these are very generic, they bring a lot of flexibility but require some work.
 To address this issue, ``Fuddly`` also proposes a default implementation that describes the classic approach introduced in the previous section.
-Each step is expressed using one of the :class:`framework.evolutionary_helpers.DefaultPopulation` methods.
+Each step is expressed using one of the :class:`fuddly.framework.evolutionary_helpers.DefaultPopulation` methods.
 The evolution stops when the population extincts or if a maximum number of generation exceeds.

 * :meth:`_compute_scores()`: computes the *individuals* fitness scores, which is, in the default